sagemath/trac_to_gh/Issue 1115.md

 # Issue 1115: Sha_an either fails or lies when prec isn't the default 53

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1115

 Original creator: was